-The performance prediction algorithm extends the instance-based (nearest-neighbor) learning approaches described in [14, 15].
-The algorithm consists of two steps: (i) finding a set of similar jobs in the recent past, and (ii) generating regression models which predict the completion time of the incoming job from the Hadoop-specific input parameters listed in the set of similar jobs.
-A manual inspection of jobs corroborated the findings of [16] which showed that users tended to run the same job repeatedly over short intervals of time-allowing us to exploit temporal locality to predict job completion times.
+The performance prediction algorithm extends the instance-based (nearest-neighbor) learning approaches described in [16], [17].
+The algorithm consists of two steps: (i) using a distance-based approach to find a set of similar jobs in the recent past, and (ii) generating regression models which predict the completion time of the incoming job from the Hadoop-specific input parameters listed in the set of similar jobs.
+A manual inspection of jobs corroborated the findings of [18] which showed that users tended to run the same job repeatedly over short intervals of time-allowing us to exploit temporal locality to predict job completion times.

-6.1 Finding similar jobs
+A. Finding similar jobs

-We used the Hadoop-specific input parameters listed in Table 7 to identify similar jobs in the recent past.
+We used the Hadoop-specific input parameters listed in Table VIII to identify similar jobs in the recent past.
 These features are known at the onset of the incoming job and are used to quantify the distance between jobs.
-We included the job submission time as a feature in order to exploit temporal locality by apportioning smaller distances to recent jobs.
+We included the job submission time as a feature in order to exploit temporal locality.